-The Panama Canal is one of the world’s most important, not to mention impressive, engineering marvels.
-Once considered nothing more than an impossible dream by kings and explorers alike, this on-land shortcut across 50 miles of Central American jungle connects the Pacific and Atlantic Oceans, saving ships multiple days in transit around South America.
+The Panama Canal is one of the world’s most important and impressive engineering marvels.
+Once considered an impossible dream, this on-land shortcut across 50 miles of Central American jungle connects the Atlantic and Pacific Oceans.

-The Spanish first imagined connecting the Pacific Ocean and Atlantic Ocean through Central America’s narrowest point back in 1524.
-King Charles I had his regional governor survey the area to see how feasible a Canal de Panama might be, but the dense jungle and steep terrain made the cross-land shortcut impossible.
-For the next several centuries numerous wars, political events, and engineering limitations put plans to build a canal across the Isthmus of Panama on hold.
+The first to invest in the idea were the Spanish in 1524.
+King Charles I had a regional governor survey the area to see how feasible a Canal de Panama might be.
+They soon determined that the dense jungle and steep terrain made the cross-land shortcut impossible.
+For the next several centuries wars, political events, and engineering limitations put plans to build a canal on hold.

 Initial Attempts at Building the Panama Canal

-The idea was taken up again in the early 19th century.
-Spain's government authorized the construction of a canal in 1819, and increased the project’s urgency in the late 1840s after gold was discovered in California and millions of dollars in gold needed to be transported across the world.
-An international company was established in 1876, but the Spanish-led team was never able to complete their plan.
+Spain's government authorized the construction of a canal in 1819.
+The incredibly complex project remained a low priority for another two decades.
+Interest spiked in the 1840s, when millions of dollars’ worth of newly discovered Californian gold needed to travel across the world.
+An international effort was launched in 1876, but the Spanish-led team was never able to complete their plan.

 Teddy Roosevelt and the Panama Canal

-In 1902, the American government under Teddy Roosevelt helped push the government of Panama toward independence, and when Panama gained it, they signed the Hay-Bunau-Varilla Treaty.
-The US was then given exclusive possession of the Panama Canal Zone.
+In 1902, the American government under Teddy Roosevelt helped Panama gain independence.
+In exchange, the government of the free Republic of Panama signed the Hay-Bunau-Varilla Treaty, granting the U.S. exclusive possession of the Panama Canal Zone.

-American engineers designed a 50-mile long sea-level canal that they started to build on May 4, 1904.
+The U.S. Army Corps of Engineers was the team who built the Panama Canal, breaking ground May 4, 1904.
 The decade-long construction was marred by faulty equipment, turnover in leadership, sanitation issues, and extremely rugged terrain.
-But in spite of all this, the Panama Canal was finally opened by President Woodrow Wilson in 1914.
-It cost the United States a total of $375 million to build.
+Finally, the $375 million Panama Canal was opened by President Woodrow Wilson on August 15, 1914.

 Panama Canal Facts

-In the more than a century since the Panama Canal was completed, it has grown into a vital tool for global commerce that operates on an incredibly massive scale.
+In the more than a century since the Panama Canal was completed, it has become a vital tool for global commerce.
 The more you know about how the Canal functions, the more impressive it is.

-- The Canal saves boats 7,900 miles that they would otherwise have to travel around Cape Horn on the tip of South America
+- The Canal saves ships 7,900 miles and several days traveling around Cape Horn on the tip of South America

-- It takes an average of 10 hours to cross the Panama Canal, savings ships weeks in transit
+- It takes an average of 10 hours to cross the Panama Canal

-- Canal authority was returned to Panama from the United States on December 31, 1999, and has remained with Panama ever since
+- Canal authority was returned to Panama from the United States on December 31, 1999

 - The Canal earns over $2 billion in tolls every year

-- In 1928, American Richard Halliburton swam the length of the Canal, paying a toll of 36 cents—the lowest price ever for the smallest “vessel" to traverse the Canal
+- In 1928, American Richard Halliburton swam the length of the Canal.
+He paid a toll of 36 cents—the lowest price ever for a "vessel" to traverse the Canal

-Whether starting on the Pacific or Atlantic side, ships first enter a series of three locks.
-The locks—which act like elevators that are raised and lowered by filling or emptying fixed chambers with water—raise the ships from sea level to 85 feet above sea level, the same altitude as Gatun Lake and the various other artificial canals and waterways that make up the canal.
-They then travel across these connected bodies of water to the other side of the Canal.
-At the end, boats are lowered by another set of three locks to sea level and returned to open waters.
+Whether starting on the Pacific or Atlantic side, ships cross the Panama Canal using a series of locks.
+The Panama Canal’s locks act like elevators that go up and down by filling or emptying fixed chambers with water.
+They raise ships from sea level to 85 feet above sea level, the same altitude as Gatun Lake and other artificial waterways that make up the canal.
+Ships then travel across these connected bodies of water to the other side, where they are lowered by another set of locks to sea level and returned to open waters.